 Perhaps the best benefit to tent camping over types of trailer, RV, or van camping, is the proximity to the outdoors.
 I think that’s really the reason most of us get outside on the weekends- we want a break from city life and want to spend some time away from it all.

-A few years ago I read the book The Nature Fix (view on Amazon)Opens in a new tab. and learned a lot about what time in nature does for us.
+A few years ago I read the book The Nature Fix (view on Amazon) and learned a lot about what time in nature does for us.
 An important thing to realize is that a lot of the benefits only take hold after enough time outside.
 The book goes through the 5 senses, and the effect that nature can have on our health and happiness as we experience it in different ways.

 A five minute walk through a city park is nice to clear you head, but an overnight backpacking trip is much more effective at actually reducing stress and allowing you to re-calibrate and refocus.
-You’ll also soak up a lot more Vitamin DOpens in a new tab. tent camping than you would stuffed into a camp trailer since you’ll make and eat your meals outside.
+You’ll also soak up a lot more Vitamin D tent camping than you would stuffed into a camp trailer since you’ll make and eat your meals outside.

 RV camping or staying in a cabin will get you a good dose of ‘Vitamin N,’ but you’ll be limited in your exposure going back and forth indoors and out.
 With tent camping, you pretty much are fully immersed in nature the whole time.